hashicorp/consul/website/source/docs/guides/index.html.md

 * [Creating Certificates](https://learn.hashicorp.com/consul/advanced/day-1-operations/certificates) - This guide describes how to setup CA and certificates to secure a Consul cluster with TLS.

 * [Deployment Guide](https://learn.hashicorp.com/consul/advanced/day-1-operations/deployment-guide) - This deployment guide covers the steps required to install and configure a single HashiCorp Consul cluster as defined in the Consul Reference Architecture.

+* [Datacenter Backups](https://learn.hashicorp.com/consul/advanced/day-1-operations/backup) - Consul provide the snapshot tool for backing up and restoring data.
+In this guide you will learn how to use both.

 * [DNS Caching](https://learn.hashicorp.com/consul/day-2-operations/advanced-operations/dns-caching) - Enabling TTLs for DNS query caching